 My name is Jared.
 I am a programmer, web developer, and general-purpose nerd living in Austin, TX.
 I have recently finished a degree in Computer Science and English at the University of Texas.

-I worked on this project with Ash Solano and TC Schiller at a hackathon hosted by T-3 and sponsored by 7-Eleven.
+I worked on this project with Ash Lyons and TC Schiller at a hackathon hosted by T-3 and sponsored by 7-Eleven.
 We wanted to design an app that allowed users to engage with 7-Eleven during a visit with as little effort as possible.

 We came up with Savin' Eleven, a web app that provides the user with a countdown to a free Slurpee every month.
 If the user checks in at a 7-Eleven location a whole week is taken off their countdown.

 The app was a success!
 After a blistering 24 hours of work we managed to win third place in the hackathon.
 Our web app was even selected by Seelio as one of their nine favorite projects of 2013.
 The 7-Eleven API was only publicly usable for the hackathon, but you can still see our work on Github.